Storm (Marvel Comics): Fictional character biography

-According to established Marvel canon, Ororo Munroe is born in New York City as the child of Kenyan tribal princess N'Dare and American photographer David Munroe.
 When Ororo is six months old, she and her parents move to the Egyptian capital of Cairo.
 Five years later, during the Suez Crisis, a fighter jet crashes into her parents' house, killing them.
 Buried under tons of rubble, Ororo survives but is orphaned and left with intense claustrophobia.
 Her fear was once so intense that she was known to curl into a fetal position and approach a catatonic state.
 In late 2000s storylines, however, writers like Ed Brubaker and Christopher Yost have indicated that Storm had largely conquered her claustrophobia, and can freely move in tight spaces, even over long periods of time.
 After the death of her parents, Ororo wanders Cairo's back-alleys for a few weeks, until she is picked up by the benign street lord Achmed el-Gibar and becomes a prolific thief; among her victims is her future mentor Professor X who is there to meet the Shadow King.
 Following an inner urge, she wanders into the Serengeti as a teenager and meets T'Challa, who would become her future husband.
 Despite strong mutual feelings, the two part ways.

 In the Serengeti, Ororo first displays her mutant ability to control the weather.
 Sometime after this, she met the witch-priestess, Ainet, who took her in and became her surrogate mother.
 Once, when their village was going through a terrible drought, Storm commanded rain for days just to help them.
 By doing this, she threw off the natural order of nature, and droughts were formed over numerous villages, and hundreds of animals were killed.
-Sensing the damage, she had done, Ainet told Storm of her kind but poorly considered gesture, and of the damage she caused.
+Sensing the damage she had done, Ainet told Storm that her kind but poorly considered gesture had unintended consequences.
 Ainet took this opportunity to explain to Ororo how her powers worked with nature, and how she could fix the problem by properly distributing rain.